-- 6. Press the SETUP control repeatedly until the correct zone setting for your geographic location is displayed on the message center.
-The range of zone values are from 01 to 15 and "wraps" back to 01. - 7.
-To exit the zone setting mode, and to "lock in" your change, press and release the RESET control.
+6. Press the RESET, then press SETUP control repeatedly until the correct zone setting for your geographic location is displayed on the message center.
+The range of zone values are from 01 to 15 and "wraps" back to 01.

+7. To exit the zone setting mode, and to "lock in" your change, press and release the RESET control.